You can record your screen easily and for free using the Clipchamp video editor.

-2. Choose the type of screencasting and click 'Share'
+Step 4.
+Choose a type of screencasting and click Share

-- a Chrome tab (your open tabs will be displayed – select one)
+a browser tab in Chrome or Edge (your open tabs will be displayed – select one)

 Then click the Share button in the bottom right to start recording.

-TIP: If you want to take a recording longer than the maximum recording time, try taking several shorter ones and combining them in the editor later.
+TIP: If you want to record for longer than the maximum time (shown to the right of the elapsed time), try taking several shorter recordings and combining them in the editor later.

 NOTE: depending on your browser settings, a Save File dialogue will appear asking you to choose a location to store the video, or the video will be auto-saved to your downloads folder or desktop.
-Be sure to keep this file on your computer somewhere (don't delete it!) as in future you may need to relink it to your project.
+Be sure to keep this file on your computer somewhere (don't delete it!), as in the future, you may need to relink it to your project.

-Now in the Clipchamp editor tab, you'll see a screen where you can watch and save the recording:
+In the Clipchamp editor, you'll see a window where you can watch and save the recording: